 Now what do you do?
-11 Months Before Your Wedding is the first in a series of articles to help you stay on track and on budget when planning your dream wedding.
-It’s easy enough to spend hours on Pinterest choosing flowers, dresses, cakes, and favors.
+11 Months Before Your Wedding is the first in a series of articles to help you stay on track and on budget when planning your dream wedding. t’s easy enough to spend hours on Pinterest choosing flowers, dresses, cakes, and favors.
 It’s also the best way to plan a wedding that you won’t be able to afford.
-I’ve got a few tips to share to help you avoid budget busters and focus on having the best day of your life.
+I’ve got a few tips to help you prioritize your investment and focus on what’s important- having the best day of your life.

 I usually advise my brides to think of their wedding as a party, with pictures to last a lifetime.
-Think about what will photograph well and prioritize those things.
+Think about statement pieces that will photograph well and prioritize those things.
 And, if your dream wedding includes a harpist in a gauzy gown serenading you down the aisle, by all means- that is a priority!

 With that in mind, 11 months before your wedding: